-The last big part of the Via Francigena leads you from Siena through the southern part of Tuscany and the region Latium into the ‘eternal’ city of Rome.
-The historical pilgrim route in its full length starts in England, winds through France, traverses Switzerland and meanders down into Italy — although we're concentrating on the final leg here.
-On this section, every step you take is on historical ground.
-The part of the Via Francigena leads along the old roman street Via Cassia, a road that is in parts still lined with the very same stones the Romans would have walked on all those years ago.
+The last major section of the Via Francigena leads you from Siena through the southern part of Tuscany and Latium into the ‘eternal’ city of Rome.
+This historical pilgrim route actually starts in England, winds through France, traverses Switzerland and meanders down into Italy — although we're concentrating on the final leg here.
+On this section, every step you take is on historical ground: This part of the Via Francigena leads you along the old Roman street Via Cassia, a road that is in parts still lined with the very same stones the Romans would have walked on all those years ago.
 I

 The landscape is characterized by soft hills, olive groves, hazelnut plantations, meadows and light deciduous forests.
 The volcanic activity that shaped the landscape makes itself known through the hot springs and crater lakes that litter the path.
-Aside from being a part of the pilgrim route, the scenic little towns are themselves a great reason to walk the path.
-The old, beautiful architecture, the art treasures from the medieval times and the renaissance are worth coming here for.
+Aside from being a part of the pilgrim route, the scenic little towns are also a great reason to walk the path, with beautiful, old architecture and an excitingly medieval flair.

-The path described here is about 250 kilometers long and can be walked in about 12 days.
-The ways are mostly flat and sometimes undulating.
-The beginning and ending of each stage has been strategically planned in one of the picturesque towns, allowing you to add some authentic Italian charm to both ends of your adventure each day.
+The path described here is about 155 miles (250 kilometers) long and can be walked in around 12 days.
+The route is mostly flat with some mild undulation.
+The starting and end point of each stage has been strategically planned in one of the picturesque towns, allowing you to add some authentic Italian charm to both ends of your adventure each day.
 If you’re short on time or want to see more of the landscape close to the Via Francigena, consider going by bike.
-The Via Francigena cycle path follows the footpath on most kilometers, so it's a perfect alternative.
+The Via Francigena cycle path follows alongside the footpath for much of the way, making it an ideal alternative to hiking.